eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 These criteria form part of the Ethereum economic model, particularly influenced by EIP-1559, which introduces a dynamic base fee mechanism.
 This mechanism aims to optimize network usage and fee predictability, enhancing user experience and economic stability.
 By examining these equations more closely, we can appreciate the intricate balance Ethereum maintains between flexibility for users and robust protocol standards.

-Lets explore this in more depth and try to gain a better understanding on whats going on with these equations thats not easily visible in either the python spec or the yellow paper .
+Lets explore this in more depth and try to gain a better understanding on whats going on with these equations that's not easily visible in either the python spec or the yellow paper .

 Lets start with expanding 57h , this is how it is specified in the yellow paper: